Funding pathways

 RARI (Federal-to-Federal), NRCS, NFWF, USFWS

-L&C 360 doesn't seek REPI funding directly — it produces the recreation/cultural-resource documentation that satisfies REPI's secondary-benefits language and gives installation REPI managers material for annual reporting, partner outreach, and Sentinel Landscape nominations.
+The corridor documentation doesn't seek REPI funding directly — it produces the recreation/cultural-resource record that satisfies REPI's secondary-benefits language and gives installation REPI managers material for annual reporting, partner outreach, and Sentinel Landscape nominations.
 Executable through a REPI partner like Compatible Lands Foundation (which already supports Fairchild AFB and 17 other installations).

 Tri-agency framework